List of Late Night with Jimmy Fallon games and sketches: Tell Us What You Know

 Three audience members compete.
 Each is given a topic by Jimmy and is given 10 seconds to give as many words as possible relating to that topic.
 After time is up, they are given a score by the "Brainmaster" (Mike Dicenzo, wearing a brown robe, turban, and a large, light-up brain).
 The winner is given a special prize in an ornate wooden chest (selected by the Brainmaster).
 The two losers receive cans of Turtle Wax.
 (The winner's prize, coincidentally, is also Turtle Wax.)
 (In one playing, the contestants received giftcards to Subway, and the winner also received a bag of potato chips autographed by Tony Danza.)

 Sounds...
 Good?

 Three audience members compete.
 They are each given a song to sing karaoke-style – with the catch that they will be wearing noise-canceling headphones so they cannot hear themselves sing.
 Also, cowboy DJ Munson Rawlings (Gerard Bradford) will be manipulating the pitch of the song, which they must match.
-The winner is determined by audience applause, who wins a pair of noise-canceling headphones, while the losers receive Late Night hoodies.
+The winner is determined by audience applause, and wins a pair of noise-canceling headphones, while the losers receive Late Night hoodies.